nixworks/public/news/2010/11/18/README.md

 ##### Government
 ### [A South Korean Government report finds that the Sunshine Policy to North Korea adopted by the former government had not resulted in changes to Pyongyang's behaviour. ](/news/2010/11/18/a-south-korean-government-report-finds-that-the-sunshine-policy-to-north-korea-adopted-by-the-former-government-had-not-resulted-in-changes.md)
-_Context: Sunshine Policy, government, Pyongyang, North Korea_
+_Context: government, Sunshine Policy, Pyongyang, North Korea_

 ##### Caspian Sea
 ### [At the Caspian Summit in Baku, Azerbaijan, Iranian President Mahmoud Ahmadinejad criticizes NATO for adopting policies based on "false information". ](/news/2010/11/18/at-the-caspian-summit-in-baku-azerbaijan-iranian-president-mahmoud-ahmadinejad-criticizes-nato-for-adopting-policies-based-on-false-infor.md)
-_Context: President, Caspian Sea, Mahmoud Ahmadinejad, NATO, Baku, Azerbaijan_
+_Context: Mahmoud Ahmadinejad, Caspian Sea, Baku, Azerbaijan, President, NATO_

 ##### DR Congo
 ### [Nearly 200 prisoners in the Democratic Republic of the Congo escape from a jail in the northwest of the country. ](/news/2010/11/18/nearly-200-prisoners-in-the-democratic-republic-of-the-congo-escape-from-a-jail-in-the-northwest-of-the-country.md)